mp5maker/react-rental/README.md

 * Avoided using unnessary libraries eg: Material UI

+#### Logic ####

+* Book select fields shows which are available
+* Return select fields shows which are not available
+* Booking will change the availability from true to false
+* Return will change the availability from false to true
+* Search field searches using ['code', 'name', 'type', 'durability', 'mileage']

 #### Logic Considerations ####

 * There was no discount in the given data, so the logic for discount has been ignored
 * The logic to calculate the total Price for the return product is not given